camsearch/php-ip-logger/README.md

 # php-ip-logger

 Logs the IP of the visitor who runs the script to a .txt file.
-Useful when you don't have a dynamic DNS and need to access your home network.
+Useful when you don't have a dynamic DNS and need to access your home network / Raspberry Pi.

 Example Usage: